ThatPolarPenguin/quotegame/README.md

 Once a part is purchased, it will go into the player's inventory and be removed from the shop.

+The player will continually be asked quotes, reshuffling if necessary, until they purchase the required amount of ship parts or end the game prematurely.

 # The Game Menu

 As a player launches the game, they will be greeted with a